Rifts (role-playing game): Weapons and technology

-Ion weapons are also popular, presumably because they do provide sound and recoil unlike lasers.

-Heavy weapons are generally Plasma or Particle-beam weapons, which have great stopping power, but also generally have a short range.

 Alongside hover vehicles and Powered Armor, a common vehicle used in battle in Rifts Earth is the Giant Robot.
 In addition to their role as war machines, Giant Robots are also intimidating, and turned out to be good in combating very large supernatural creatures (such as dragons, demons, and giants).

 An increasingly popular use of technology is Techno-Wizardry, which is a fusion of magic and technology.
 The aims of Techno-Wizardry are to use magic not only to power technology, but to make it more effective than it was prior to magic infusion.
 Techno-Wizardry also encompasses the creation of more traditional magic weapons, so a Techno-Wizard can make both a flaming sword or a plasma cannon, often with many of the same components and spells.

 The ultimate in magic are Rune Weapons, indestructible, extremely powerful weapons with the life-force of an intelligent being driving them.
 Rune weapons are capable of communicating with their wielders, animating and fighting by themselves, casting magic, and may harm potential users if they don't like their motives and personality (based on the RPG tradition of assigning an "alignment" to a character of good, selfish or evil), and can bind themselves psychically to those they do.
 Some of the strongest Rune Weapons, reminiscent of Michael Moorcock's fictional sword Stormbringer, are Soul Drinkers, capable of tearing the soul out of their victims, irrevocably killing them with only the slightest scratch.